Sorry, This Course Is No Longer Active

 Diane worked at IUS in the Career Placement Office as the Internship Coordinator for 5 years placing students in internships, coaching them on interviewing skills, dress for success, etiquette, networking, and resume writing.
 She taught Career Decision Making at IUS for 15 years and has taught Career Development at Cornerstone for several years.
 She is a certified administrator for the Myers Briggs Type Indicator personality/career assessment.
 She has also worked in television, has conducted corporate training workshops, and has trained students in various aspects of professional development.

 She enjoys helping students discover the gifts and talents God has given them while directing them toward their best career fit.
-She also enjoys teaching students to speak confidently and effectively for the glory of God.
-In her free time, she finds joy in being outside hiking and kayaking, spending time with family and friends, and designing spaces for herself and others.
+She also enjoys teaching students to speak confidently and effectively for the glory of God, while mentoring/teaching them about Biblical Leadership.
+In her free time, she finds joy in being outside hiking and kayaking, spending time with family and friends, and designing welcoming and functional spaces for herself and others.